 Drowsy driving cases are different and require specific legal expertise and methods of investigation.
 Drowsy driving charges don’t involve chemical tests like drunk driving cases.
 Instead, they rely on circumstantial evidence and expert testimony to show impairment and causation.

-Insurance companies often fight against claims for sleepy driving, saying that the crashes were caused by something other than the driver’s fatigue.
+Insurance companies often fight against claims for drowsy driving, saying that the crashes were caused by something other than the driver’s fatigue.
 Instead of admitting that driving when tired is dangerous, they can say that crashes were caused by medical situations, problems with the car, or bad road conditions.
-Our lawyers know how to use these defensive strategies and make strong cases with other possible causes.
+Our lawyers know how to counter these defensive strategies and build strong cases with the available evidence.

 It can be hard to determine who is responsible for drowsy driving when the symptoms don’t show up right away.
 People who drive may not know they are impaired until they have microsleep episodes, which leads to disputes about what is foreseeable and what is acceptable care.
 We work with sleep experts to determine when drivers should have noticed signs of tiredness and stopped driving.